 In the modern Western world, many new crypto users come with a history of using online banking platforms on a daily basis and, understandably, have similar expectations with regard to crypto wallets.

 Some of these expectations may include: 24-hour customer service, help with account management, password resets, fraud alerts, the possibility of freezing or reversing transactions in response to fraudulent activity, and the understanding that the bank will take responsibility for an unexplained loss of assets.

 Even unbanked users, who don’t have the online banking experience as a reference, sometimes seem to expect an ultimate authority on the other end of the customer service line – someone who can modify their wallet settings, adjust balances, and reset access information remotely.

 BYOB: Be your own bank

 Overall, very few beginners are aware of their personal role in crypto management.
-One of the greatest advantages of crypto is being your own bank, which means no one has control over your funds except you.
-On the flip side, this also means that you are taking on a lot of the responsibility for the security of your funds.
+One of the greatest advantages of crypto is being your own bank, which means no one has control over your assets except you.
+On the flip side, this also means that you are taking on a lot of the responsibility for the security of your assets.

 It would be perfunctory, not to mention obnoxious, to say: “it’s not a bug, it’s a feature.”
 Without a doubt, most crypto services have a long way to go before they can be considered truly user friendly.
 However, some aspects of blockchain technology and cryptocurrency are intentional, unavoidable, and will always be different from the banking model.

 It’s important to keep in mind that being your own bank is only truly possible with decentralized, non-custodial services.
-Centralized wallets and exchanges, like Coinbase, retain control over users’ funds and, for that reason, can provide a more custodial, bank-like experience.
-Client-side wallets like MEW give the user full control over their keys and funds, giving full independence, but also requiring more agency from the users themselves.
+Centralized wallets and exchanges, like Coinbase, Binance, or Robinhood, retain control over users’ assets and, for that reason, can provide a more custodial, bank-like experience.
+Client-side wallets like MEW give the user full control over their keys and assets, giving full independence, but also requiring more agency from the users themselves.

 We are not a bank because…